SNEED EXCLUSIVE: Convictions to be tossed for 15 framed by corrupt cop

 Sneedlings . . .

 I spy: Windy City Live’s Val Warner spotted at La Scarola recently. . . .
-Ditto for musician Jim Peterik. . . .Today’s birthdays: Missi Pyle, 45; Brandi Glanville, 45, and Vincenzo Gattuso, priceless.
+Ditto for musician Jim Peterik. . . .Today’s birthdays: Missi Pyle, 45; Brandi Glanville, 45, Vincenzo Gattuso, priceless, and me too.